 As they say in a famous Christmas song, “kids from one to ninety-two” can enjoy this section.
 Reach your hand into one of the holes and see if you can tell what you’re touching.
 Go ahead – we wouldn’t put anything in there that could hurt you.

-Ahead and to the left as you enter the Nature Center, you'll find animal bones, plaster casts of animal tracks, and a mounted bobcat.
+Ahead and to the left as you enter the Nature Center, you’ll find animal bones, plaster casts of animal tracks, and a mounted bobcat.
 In the case to the right are rock and mineral samples collected from Eaton Canyon.
-Click here to learn more about the geology of the area.

 In this case we have organisms which are either poisonous or venomous.
 Here we see poison oak (upper left), wild cucumber (balls with spikes at top center), castor bean (large leaves at upper right), stinging nettle (lower left), and a pacific rattlesnake.